Katiebanana/Pay-Inequality-Data-Research/README.md

 For each section, I identify the discrepancy in data, or the lack thereof, and explain its social causes and impact using peer-reviewed research.

 The analysis of specific job titles' correlation with higher pay can be found at https://payyup.wordpress.com/job-title/.
-I used pandas and matplotlib to aggregate and filter the top 5 and top 20 highest earning words in a job title and their gender distribution.
+I used pandas and matplotlib to aggregate and filter the top 5 and top 20 highest earning words in a job title and the distribution of two genders (m/f) who owns these titles.

 Full reporting and analysis of this research could be found https://payyup.wordpress.com